 Self-Realization #3 is when you realize you just want it to end, and you want to go back to the beginning when you made something just because it made you feel good.

-But that’s self-deluding, because if you look back at the progression, you realize that you never did feel totally free to just enjoy it.
+But that’s self-deluding because if you look back at the progression, you realize that you never did feel totally free to just enjoy it.
 There was always a feeling of guilt associated with it.

-Do a Heart Reset
+Do a Creative Reset in Your Heart

 Gardener, entrepreneur, writer, artist, designer, teacher, parent, engineer, or cook – it doesn’t matter what you personally subscribe to.
 We were all created with a desire to make something, build something, improve something, or inspire something.

-What if we did a heart reset, and realized that we could see crafting much like eating a healthy diet, or going to the gym.
-In other words, as something that we should prioritize, because it’s good for us.
+What if we did a heart reset, and realized that we could see crafting much like eating a healthy diet, or going to the gym?
+In other words, as something that we should prioritize because it’s good for us.
 Would you still feel the same need to justify it?

-Creating from a Place of Inspiration
+Benefits of Creating from a Place of Inspiration

 You were MADE to CREATE

 If creating is part of what you were designed to do, if you create from a desire to fill your soul and to connect with your Creator, then you will be asked to use it for kingdom purposes.
-There is value in that.